Header Courtesy of Digital Westex

 Author Archives: yfli

-Geoff’s latest opinion editorial published in Advanced Science News argues the case for using electro-catalysis and heterogeneous catalysis to transform CO2 into fuels.
+Geoff’s latest opinion editorial in Advanced Science News revisits the science of ZnO catalysis in the language of frustrated lewis pairs.
 The full article can be read on the Advanced Science News website.